Who Cannot Become Committee Member of Housing Society

 • Leadership Potential: Active participation in society affairs, even without an official role, indicates leadership.

-• Effective Communication Skills: Ability to convey ideas clearly helps in gaining trust and effectively addressing residents’ concerns.
+• Effective Communication Skills: The ability to convey ideas clearly helps in gaining trust and effectively addressing residents’ concerns.

 • Social and Environmental Commitment: Dedication to improving living conditions and the society’s environment reflects commitment to the community.